cds-snc/exploration-documentation/ProcessDocumentation.md

 So in May of 2020, we launched our work on our new **Exploration Service** by dedicating a multi-disciplinary team to it.

 ### Goals of an Exploration
-It's been a long journey to get here, and our goals have changed along the way, but here is where they stand now:
+It's been a long journey to get here, and the goals of the service have changed along the way, but here is where they stand now:
 - **Goal 1:** Explore the partner’s capabilities and readiness to deliver a digital service and provide practical actions to improve.
 - **Goal 2:** Determine CDS’ level of involvement.
 - **Goal 3:** Understand the government landscape and learn about patterns and trends.

 ## How we developed the service

-We started from scratch in a lot of ways.
-The typical CDS product team works on digital services, not conceptual frameworks, and so we didn't really have a clear frame of reference for how to approach researching or designing one.
-This is an overview of the process that we took over the last year:

-### 1. Conducted background research###
+### 1. Conducted background research
 - Primary research: collected needs from all delivery communities about what makes a good partnership
 - Secondary research: reviewed other frameworks such as maturity models, including the USDS Discovery Sprint model which we built our eventual process off of
 - Peer feedback sessions: Ontario Digital Service (ODS), Government Digital Service (GDS) & CodeforCanada (C4C)